sgrassie/csharp-github-api/readme.markdown

 Currently targets .NET 3.5

-Uses John Sheehan's excellent [RestSharp][3] [REST client][2] library for most of the heavy lifting.
+Uses Github's JSON API, and uses John Sheehan's excellent [RestSharp][3] [REST client][2] library for most of the heavy lifting.

-Uses the [Kayak C# web server][5] for integration testing of the API.

 ### *Status
-Very early stages of development.
-Only authentication is completed at this time.
+User API is mostly done.
+It's possible to authenticate with Github and request user details.
+If you authenticate as a user then additional data and API calls are available.

+The API does not use an internal IoC or Common Service Locator internally, nor is there any real need to do so at this stage.

+### Usage
+Recommended usage is to configure your IoC container of choice to wire up the dependencies for the main Github class.
+This class has two constructor overloads, one which takes a settings object, and one which takes in the string parameters required to authenticate successfully.

+For example, with Structuremap:

+	var github = ObjectFactory.GetInstance<Github>();
+	var user = github.User.GetUser("sgrassie");
+	var followers = user.Following

+It is possible to follow and unfollow another Github user:

+	var github = new Github("http://github.com/api/v2/json", username, apiKey);
+	var user = github.User.GetUser("sgrassie");
+	var following = user.Authenticated.Follow("mono");

 ### License
 Licensed under the Apache License, Version 2.0, details included in the source.